highlightjs/highlight.js/docs/language-guide.rst

   {
     keywords: {
-      'keyword': 'else for if while',
+      keyword: 'else for if while',
-      'literal': 'false true null'
+      literal: 'false true null'
     }
   }